CSCfi/csc-user-guide/docs/cloud/dbaas/security-guides.md

 All database instances are running in their dedicated virtual machines.
 The reason for this is to minimize the risks careless users pose on other users that take their security seriously.

-The DBaaS admins are allowed to shutdown, lock, or firewall database instances that are suspected to be used maliciously, as well as users from using the service.
+The DBaaS admins are allowed to shutdown, lock, or firewall database instances that are suspected to be used maliciously, as well as disable user access to the service.

 ## Backups